OSU-NLP-Group/awesome-agents4science/README.md

 - **BLADE (Gu et al., 2024)**: Compose a data analysis report for the given research question containing conceptual variables, data transformations, and statistical modeling.

 - **ScienceAgentBench (Chen et al., 2024)**: Generate stand-alone programs for solving data-driven discovery tasks, including data processing, model development, data analysis, and information visualization.

-- **OpenD5 (Zhong et al., 2023)**: Propose a natural language hypothesis based on a given corpus pair to address the given discovery goal.

 - **MLAgentBench (Huang et al., 2024a)**: Edit programs in a given workspace, which also contains the dataset needed, to complete the specified machine learning problem.